Motorola 6809: 6809

 To aid this type of access, the 6809 renamed the SP to U for "user", and added a second stack pointer, S, for "system".
 The idea was user programs would use U while the CPU itself would use S to store data during subroutine calls.
 This allowed system code to be easily called by changing S without affecting any other running program.
 For instance, a program calling a floating-point routine in ROM would place its data on the U stack and then call the routine, which could then perform the calculations using data on its own private stack pointed to by S, and then return, leaving the U stack untouched.

 Another reason for the expanded stack access was to support reentrant code, code that can be called from various different programs concurrently without concern for coordination between them, or that can recursively call itself.
 This makes the construction of operating systems much easier; the operating system had its own stack, and the processor could quickly switch between a user application and the operating system simply by changing which stack pointer it was using.
 This also makes servicing interrupts much easier for the same reason.
-Interrupts on the 6809 save only the program counter and condition code register before calling the interrupt code, whereas the 6800, now referred saves all of the registers, taking additional cycles, then more to unwind the stack on exit.
+The 6809 adds a fast interrupt request (FIRQ) interrupt that saves only the program counter and condition code register before calling the interrupt code, whereas the IRQ interrupt saves all registers, taking additional cycles, then more to unwind the stack on exit.

-The 6809 includes one of the earliest dedicated hardware multipliers.
-It takes 8-bit numbers in the A and B accumulators and produces a result in A:B, known collectively as D.
+The 6809 included one of the earliest dedicated hardware multipliers.
+It takes 8-bit numbers in the A and B accumulators and produces a 16-bit result in A:B, known collectively as D.